 Plan your week, this could be done using a training app on your phone, a calendar you regularly use (hard copy or digital) or you can even print and use one of our training plans – spend some time each Sunday evening to plan all your runs around your commitments for that week.
 Once the plan is there, print it out and put it up somewhere you will see it each day to remind you of what you need to do.

 Try and mix up your runs each week, adding a hill or a few sprints into your run will keep the mind active.

-The JCP Swansea Half Marathon is a 13.1 mile race on fully closed roads that starts in Swansea city centre and takes in six miles of stunning coastline, idyllic marina, and iconic buildings on its course.
+The JCP Swansea Half Marathon is a 13.1 mile race on fully closed roads that starts outside the iconic Brangwyn Hall and takes in six miles of stunning coastline and idyllic marina on its course.
 Suitable to first timers, fun runners, elites and your everyday hero, this simply is a MUST do race for anyone thinking about running a half marathon.
-The JCP Swansea Half Marathon race takes place in just 7 months, on 24th June 2018.
+The JCP Swansea Half Marathon race takes place in just 7 months, on 23rd June 2019.
 To sign up to take part or keep up with the latest news go to: www.swanseahalfmarathon.co.uk